jen2004/Shop-Inventory-Application/README.md

 # Shop Inventory Application

-I developed a web-based inventory application for Green Country Dog Houses using Spring Boot and IntelliJ IDEA.
+I developed a web-based inventory application for the fictional company Green Country Dog Houses using Spring Boot and IntelliJ IDEA.
 I started with a base code template provided by the instructor and customized the template for my company.
 I added these key modifications:

 •	<strong>User Interface Customization</strong>- HTML interface enhancements with shop-specific elements (products and parts).<br>
 •	An <strong>"About" page</strong> with navigation to and from the main screen.<br>